 There are times when it is clear that a patient lacks the appropriate capacity to make decisions.
 A major incident, like a stroke, leaves no question.
 In these cases, your health care directives take effect immediately.
 In other cases, there may be some question as to your capacity.
 If there is uncertainty about your ability to understand the consequences of your choices or you are unable to communicate your wishes, your doctor can make the call.

 Even if you have directives that give an agent the ability to manage your healthcare, that person cannot override your wishes.
 So long as you have the ability to communicate, and a doctor believes you have the capacity to understand the situation, your decisions are the only ones that matter.
 Your healthcare agent must also always act in your best interest and attempt to follow any directions you’ve left behind.
+Learn more about orange county will and trust attorney.

 Do Healthcare Documents End?